Asureda/Project_2020_I/README.md

 * Motivation

-Master's computational project to learn the basic knowledege of parallel computing applied to molecular dynamics.
+Master's computational project to learn the basic knowledge of parallel computing applied to molecular dynamics.
 The main objectives of this project are:
 - Develop a molecular dynamics program.
 - Once the sequential program is done, develop programs where the tasks of each loop are distributed in different processors and check the optimization characteristics for each one.
 - Analyze the speed-up and compare time execution with different number of particles in parallel program.
-The execution has been perdormed at the BSC Mare Nostrum where large number of CPUs where used; we worked almost with 400 processors.
+The execution has been performed at the BSC Mare Nostrum where large number of CPUs where used; we worked almost with 400 processors.

 * The system